fjvallarino/monomer/tasks.md

     - User may want to listen for resize events
   - Remove SetFocus from single components (already handled in template)
   - Check Input drag release
+  - Create Split
+    - Use space proportional to what widgets request
+  - Create Dial

 - Pending
   - Add header in all files, indicating license and documenting what the module does